 The SEO fields can be found on each resource:

 - Home page

 Let’s take a look at the Shopify home page as an example.
 We’ll update the meta title, and meta description.

 Step 1: Online Store > Preferences

-Go to Online store, and then preferences.
+Log into Shopify, then go to online store, and then preferences.